- Share The Comprehensive Guide to Content Marketing Analytics and Metrics on Facebook

 Senior Marketing Director, Siegel+Gale @CStella

-Content Backlog.
 You can also compare one metric against the other.
-For example, to get a sense of whether you are backlogged in producing content, you can compute the Average Number of Days between Posts (a production metric) divided by the Average Days Since Last Visit (a retention metric).
+For example, to ascertain whether you have a content production backlog, compute the Average Number of Days between Posts (a production metric) divided by the Average Days Since Last Visit (a retention metric).

-If this number is greater than one, you are producing content quicker than your average visitor is able to consume it.
-If the number is less than one, that means your visitors are hungry for more content and you are not producing content quickly enough.
+If this number is greater than one, you are producing content quicker than your average visitor can consume it.
+Should the number be less than one, your visitors are hungry for more content and you are not producing content quickly enough.
 If you are at approximately one, you are producing content at the right velocity.

 Production Costs per Post.
-If you are using freelancers to write content, it should be easy to track the cost per post based on their invoices.
-It gets harder to account for this if you are tracking full time internal resources.
+If you use freelancers to write content, it should be easy to track the cost per post based on their invoices.
+It gets harder to account for this if you track full time internal resources.

 Distribution Costs per Post.
-Many people assume that content distribution is free–but with more and more content online, distributing it is getting expensive, sometimes even more expensive than the cost of producing the content in the first place.
+Many people assume that content distribution is free.
+But with more and more content online, distributing it is getting expensive—sometimes more expensive than the cost of producing the content.
 Here are some distribution costs to consider:

 - Social Media Promotion.
 Time and equivalent pay spent on promoting your content.

 - Influencer Marketing.
 After you have created your content, you may be outreaching to influencers to notice your post.
-All of this has a cost that can be accounted for.
+This has a cost that has to be accounted for.